cristipufu/ninja-websocket-net/README.md

 # Ninja WebSocket

-NinjaWebSocket is an easy-to-use WebSocket wrapper with auto-reconnect and keep-alive capabilities.
+NinjaWebSocket is an easy-to-use .NET 6 WebSocket client with auto-reconnect and keep-alive capabilities.

 Lightweight library, user-friendly API, inspired by the javascript WebSocket API and SignalR.